Ap1402/CID-CD-POC/README.md

 - Every lambda should have its own job?
 Every lambda should update with a different function name
 - How different environments will work?
 - Production workflow should have protection
+#### NOTES:
+- Current stage workflow:
+    - push to dev -> deployed to dev env
+    - push to main -> deployed first to staging and waits for prod approval
+    - approval prod -> deploys to prod

 #### TODO:

 - Add tests with sonarqube on all actions (it seems that I need a license if I need to integrate it with github actions)